nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

 ## 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 10 through 77 in `preprocess.py`).
 Moreover I applied also two more techniques, the first one extracts the yellow pixels from the image and the other one extracts the highlighted pixels from the image, I have taken those two functions from the forum but unfortunately I lost the link (I'm sorry for the author), it works pretty well!

+I used a combination of color and gradient thresholds in order to generate a binary image (thresholding steps at lines 10 through 77 in `preprocess.py`).
+Moreover I applied also

+The steps in a nutshell are:

 Here's an example of my output for this step.